 I was surprised by this because it’s obviously a simple matter to stop North Africans from coming in, I mean, what are they going to do—swim?
 They can be stopped all right.
 It’s just a question of whether you’ve got the will or not.

 So I said “That’s a poor lookout for the nation-state.”
 And Bartley replied, “I think the nation-state is finished.
-I think Kenicho Ohmae has got the right idea.”was a Japanese who was advancing the idea that you were going to see a movement to economic regions that would be governed transnationally rather than through traditional means.
+I think Kenicho Ohmae has got the right idea.”
+Ohmae was a Japanese who was advancing the idea that you were going to see a movement to economic regions that would be governed transnationally rather than through traditional means.

 And the thing is, I just don’t see how it would work.
 You didn’t get to ask Bartley questions like that—he’s dead now, unfortunately—but he wasn’t the kind of boss who encouraged questions and argument.